semuconsulting/pyubx2/CONTRIBUTING.md

 ## Coding conventions

 * This is open source software.
 Code should be as simple and transparent as possible.
 Favour clarity over brevity.
-* The code should be compatible with Python >= 3.9.
+* The code should be compatible with Python >= 3.10.
 * The core code should be as generic and reusable as possible.
 We endeavour to limit the amount of processing dedicated to specific UBX message types, though this is sometimes unavoidable.
 * Avoid external library dependencies unless there's a compelling reason not to.
 * We use and recommend [Visual Studio Code](https://code.visualstudio.com/) with the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for development and testing.
 * Code should be documented in accordance with [Sphinx](https://www.sphinx-doc.org/en/master/) docstring conventions.
-* Code should formatted using [black](https://pypi.org/project/black/) (>= 24.4).
+* Code should formatted using [black](https://pypi.org/project/black/).
-* We use and recommend [pylint](https://pypi.org/project/pylint/) (>=3.0.1) for code analysis.
+* We use and recommend [pylint](https://pypi.org/project/pylint/) for code analysis.
-* We use and recommend [bandit](https://pypi.org/project/bandit/) (>=1.7.5) for security vulnerability analysis.
+* We use and recommend [bandit](https://pypi.org/project/bandit/) for security vulnerability analysis.
 * Commits must be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ## Testing

-While we endeavour to test on as wide a variety of u-blox devices as possible, as a volunteer project we only have a limited number of devices available.
-We particularly welcome testing contributions relating to specialised devices (e.g. high precision HP, real-time kinematics RTK, automotive dead-reckoning ADR, etc.).

 We use python's native unittest framework for local unit testing, complemented by the GitHub Actions automated build and testing workflow.
 We endeavour to have >99% code coverage.

 Please write unitttest examples for new code you create and add them to the `/tests` folder following the naming convention `test_*.py`.

-We test on the following platforms using a variety of u-blox devices from Generation 7 throught Generation 10:
-* Windows 11
-* MacOS (Intel & Apple Silicon)
-* Linux (Ubuntu 22.04 LTS Jammy Jellyfish, 24.04 LTS Noble Numbat)
-* Raspberry Pi OS (32-bit & 64-bit)

 ## Submitting changes